 Traffickers are very, very cautious to not allow their victims a way to get help.
 Many times traffickers work hard to keep their victims too scared to call or they convince a victim that they will be arrested if they go to the police.
 Traffickers find ways to make it very difficult for victims to freely make calls.

 Kidnapping is a very rare way that traffickers get victims.
 Traffickers will often "groom" a victim, at first by giving lots of gifts and showing lots of attention.
-It is common for traffickers to use a relationship to lure a victim; they may not request or pressure a victim to perform a commercial sex act into months of developing a relationship with them.
+It is common for traffickers to use a relationship to lure a victim; they may not request or pressure a victim to perform a commercial sex act until after months of developing a relationship with them.
 Traffickers can be really good at what they do.
 Some victims don't realize that they are victims because the trafficker has been very careful to make it appear that the victim is responsible or choosing freely.

 You don't have to be moved to be a trafficking victim.
 Trafficking can happen in your own home.